ngx-ree/ControlPanelsScripts/README.md

 - Minipanel for horizontal translation control.
 - Display and editing of PID parameters and some other values in real time during the flight with means to save/load them as various named presets.

+NOTE that this script works well only with the 'elisa 1.0' vessel type (facing UP, like a rocket), especially translation control due to it facing upwards.
+For this example case, the subdirectory 'etc/elisa 1.0' already exists, because it holds an example PID preset (named 'tuned').
+For new vessels which do not have their configuration directory present yet, the directory is created automatically after the script's start.

 ### mkl.ks